bukiro/PECS/README.md

 # Running PECS in Node.js

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version `13.0.2`.
 If you run it in Node.js directly for some reason, it does not serve a database for your characters or an effect exchange service for play.
 In that case, you need to configure a database connection in `src/assets/config.json` in order to save characters and exchange effects (see `src/assets/config.json.example` for an example).
 The database connection needs to be able to handle certain web queries - see `Database.md` for details, or just go ahead and use [my PECS Data Service](https://github.com/bukiro/PECS-Data-Service).
 The service is available as a Windows and Linux executable.
-PECS 1.0.10 requires at least version 1.0.4 of the service.
+PECS 1.0.10 and further requires at least version 1.0.4 of the service.

 With the releases available, you only need to run PECS in Node.js if you want to test development or don't trust my executables.
 The executables were compiled with [nexe](https://github.com/nexe/nexe) from the .js file in the same package.